katie prescott | BBc radio 4 | 2 december 2016

 Phil goes on to say that in some ways, sailing is similar to Formula One: “There are areas of boat we can change and some areas that we can’t.
 It’s a matter of understanding the rules and then making the modifications as best we can within what’s permitted.”

 George Sykes, a technology expert at PA and project manager for the TIG talks about one of the technologies that has been developed – bone conducting speaker technology.
 He says: “It’s the same technology that’s used in hearing aids.
-It allows someone who don’t have normal hearing capabilities to get the same sound effect inside their head by transmitting the sound waves through the skull instead of through the air.
+It allows someone who doesn’t have normal hearing capabilities to get the same sound effect inside their head by transmitting the sound waves through the skull instead of through the air.
 We’re looking to use this technology in this context to help the sailors communicate in the boat.”

 Phil goes on to talk about aerodynamics, grinders and electronics and says that bringing together the technologies from every member of the TIG, to help build the fastest platform for the sailing team, is the key point in achieving success.